 What does it mean to be a Reconciling Congregation?

-As Christians, we strive to follow Christ’s example of welcome and love for all.
+As Christians, we strive to follow Christ’s example of welcoming and love for all.
 But the Book of Discipline of the United Methodist Church (the United Methodist book of rules and doctrine) contains unwelcoming language about gay, lesbian, bisexual, and transgender persons.
 This is the only group of people expressly made to feel unwelcome by official denominational statements, and the only group denied full rights of participation in the UMC.

 To be reconciling simply means that we disagree with the unwelcoming language of our official denominational statements, and we choose instead to be inclusive of all people.